You can find more details in this week’s pew sheet.

 There are many resources available to help you make the most of this season of prayer and renewal.
 Below are just a few to explore:

-Each week during Lent, we are all invited to read a portion of Mark’s Gospel, tracing the events leading up to Jesus’ death.
+Each week during Lent, we are all invited to read a portion of Luke’s Gospel, tracing the events leading up to Jesus’ death.
 This reading is also used at our midweek Eucharists.
 (The links below take you to two translations of the passage, which can be seen side by side.)